Bekkelien/tinytorrent/docs/NOTES.md

 - [ ] uTorrent Why no bitfield or “wrong” response length?
 - [ ] When return data from function refactor to always return same datatype for instance not False, None when list is expected.
 - [ ] UDP tracker works poor for some trackers :: Look into that
+- [ ] We are not handling incoming state messages
 ```

 #### Alternative fixes